ibm-messaging/mq-dev-patterns/reactjs/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), by running `npx create-react-app mqapp`, using Node v14.18.0

+## Application Basics

+The application consists of a reactjs component `components\MQApp` that is added to a static web page via `index.js` and `App.js`.
+The component `MQApp`, after configuration, continously polls a web server for messages and displays the last 3 it found.
+The component makes use of the `serverless/codeengine` found in this repository, as the web server it polls.

 ## Available Scripts

-In the project directory, you can run:
+To try the application on your own machine, navigate to the directory in where this README is.
+From here, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+This will runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000/mq-dev-patterns](http://localhost:3000/mq-dev-patterns) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`